 - Follow your child’s interests Encourage your children to explore some ideas based on interests they already have.
 Here’s a list of science books with projects based on things your child already loves!

 - STEAM it up!
 STEAM projects rock the science fair!!!
 A great way to get kids to become more familiar with STEAM concepts it to pick science projects that crossover into art, math, engineering and more!
 Our STEAM Kids ebook will get you started with some great ideas!

 Now let’s get on with the projects!
+I have organized the projects by age.
 Click the titles to be taken to the project instruction, unless the instructions follow below.